 You need User Access Key and Secret Key to log in to your user registry using the Docker command-line tool.
 User Access Key and Secret Key can be created in Account > API Security Setting page of the NHN Cloud Console.

-You can create up to 5 User Access Key IDs per NHN Cloud ID and 5 per IAM ID.
+• You can create up to 5 User Access Key IDs per NHN Cloud ID and 5 per IAM ID.

-If the User Secret Key is lost, it cannot be verified again and must be regenerated.
+• If the User Secret Key is lost, it cannot be verified again and must be regenerated.
 For security, please keep the issued key in a safe place.

-It is recommended to change the User Access Key every 90 days.
+• It is recommended to change the User Access Key every 90 days.

 [Note] Users with member privileges cannot use the feature to store and delete container images.

 To use the registry service for the first time, you must first create a registry in the NCR Console.
 Go to the Container > NHN Container Registry (NCR) > Management service page and click the Create Registry button.
-After entering the name of the registry you want to create, click the OK button to create the registry.
+After entering the name of the registry you want to create, click the Confirm button to create the registry.

 The address of the registry you created can be found in the registry list on the Container > NHN Container Registry (NCR) > Management service page.

 You need to use the Docker command-line tool to store container images or import them into your environment of choice.
 You must be logged in to access the user registry using the Docker command-line tool.
-After using the docker login
+After using the docker login command, enter the User Access Key of your NHN Cloud user account in Username and the Secret Key in Password.

 $ docker login {user registry address}